Visualizing the Workflow

 Example In most cases, software development teams will be dealing with two types of work - “Customer Requests” and “Problem Reports”.
 Customer Requests will be shown on yellow cards and should only come directly from the customer.
 Red cards will represent Problem Reports and may come either from the customer or from the internal team.
 For both of them, ‘done’ means that a request has been completed, and no complaints appeared for 15 days.

-Step 5: Decide on card template for each type of work
+Step 5: Decide on a card template for each type of work

 Next, for each type of work, decide what information is essential and should be expected on a card.
 Kanban Boards are highly visual, and apart from using card colors, it’s good to have different card templates for various kinds of work, that highlight and facilitate sharing and reporting of relevant information.